Lake Jindabyne: Pre-lake history

-In the years before colonisation, the site was once inhabited by the Ngarigo Aboriginal People.
+In the years before European colonisation, the site was once inhabited by the Ngarigo Aboriginal People.
 In the 1840s, white people came along and settled in the original town of Jindabyne, Old Jindabyne (now underwater).
 The town was situated on the banks of the Snowy River, and was used as a main river crossing for cattle travelling between the Monaro and Gippsland.
-Previously, the site where Lake Jindabyne is was a broad grassy valley.
+Previously, the site where Lake Jindabyne was a broad grassy valley.
 In 1860 a gold rush at nearby Crackenback led to the old Jindabyne Hotel being founded.
 In 1959, the 250 residents at Old Jindabyne prepared for relocation of their settlements to the present-day Jindabyne.
-Once the residents were successfully relocated, a demolition squad blew up the bridge, before the flooding.
+Once the residents were successfully relocated, a demolition squad blew up the bridge before the basin was flooded.
 Flooding completed in 1967.

 Capacity

 The total capacity of Lake Jindabyne is 688287 ML, but can get as low as 364792 ML, due to reduced snow melt.